1ppTheGenie/NOTION/TheGenie.ai/Development/BillingSystems/Chargeback-dispute-System/Docs/AZURE_DEVOPS_USER_AUDIT_REPORT_v1.md

    - He now uses drewmeyer@1parkplace.com
    - No need for dual admin access

-2. **Verify sfox@1parkplace.com purpose**
+2. ~~**Verify sfox@1parkplace.com purpose**~~ ✅ DONE
-   - This account was added 5/8/2025 but never logged in
-   - If not needed, remove to reduce exposure
+   - Changed from Basic to Stakeholder (12/29/2025)
+   - Account is now "on ice" with minimal access
+   - Can be upgraded back to Basic if consultant work resumes

 3. **Review support@reliqus.com**
    - Generic India team support account